kudrom/lupulo/docs/templates.rst

     :param string path: valid file path for a given template in the templates folder

-Once the resource has the template it will call its *render* method without any arguments and **return what this method returns**.
+Once the resource has the template it will call its *render* method and **return what this method returns**.

+.. py:function:: render(context={})

+    Renders a template with the given context and returns a string.

+    :param context dict: jinja2 context object used to render the template.

 So for example, this are two valid lupulo resources binded in the urls.py to some url